joelczk/Discord-Music-Bot/README.md

 .stop : Stop song from playing and clears the queue
 ```
 **Acknowledgements**
-The songs are streamed from (c) Youtube
+The songs are streamed from ©Youtube